Browse By Name

 Did you find this example helpful? yes no

-Return value: Returns an Array of matching strings.
+Return value: Returns an Array of matching strings, or null if no match is found..

 Did you find this example helpful? yes no

-Replaces the match of a regular expression with a string specified by the replaceTextOrFunc parameter and returns the result.
+Performs a regular expression search within the current string, replaces the matches with the string specified by the replaceTextOrFunc parameter and returns the result.
 The original string is not changed.

 replaceTextOrFunc Required.
 Specifies a text to insert in place of the occurrences or a reference to a function that will be called on each match.